SkAbid-a2i/d-nothi-system_Quodo3_all/IMPLEMENTATION_SUMMARY.md

-# D-Nothi Task Management System - Implementation Summary
+# D-Nothi Team & Activity Management System - Implementation Summary

 ## Overview
-This document summarizes all the enhancements and implementations made to the D-Nothi Task Management System to meet the specified requirements.
+This document summarizes all the enhancements and implementations made to the D-Nothi Team & Activity Management System to meet the specified requirements.

 ## Completed Features